tc831/final-project-for-good/README.md

 The method and language used are Python, Pandas, Postgres and Tableau.
 Once the data was cleaned we used ML to then populate the results shown on

-**Project Steps**

-* Scrape match data using requests, BeautifulSoup, and pandas.
-* Clean the data and get it ready for machine learning using pandas.
-* Make predictions about who will win a match using scikit-learn.
-* Measure error and improve our predictions.

 ## Code

-You can find the code for this project [here](https://github.com/dataquestio/project-walkthroughs/tree/master/football_matches).
+You can find the code for this project [here](https://github.com/tc831/final-project-for-good) File overview:

-File overview:

-* `scraping.ipynb` - a Jupyter notebook that scrapes our data.
+* `Folder: "ipynb_checkpoints"
 * `predictions.ipynb` - a Jupyter notebook that makes predictions.

 # Local Setup